On a no-through road, on the outskirts of the city, a five-bedroom detached 1930s house standing in large and beautifully presented gardens.

 The property was built in the 1930s and is full of Arts and Crafts detail, so much so that it has been mentioned in Nikolaus Pevsner’s book of Herefordshire.
 The spacious accommodation is well laid out over two floors and, along with the fabulous gardens, has been a much-loved home over the years by the current owner.

 On the ground floor a large porch gives access to a central reception hall with a delightful staircase to the first floor.
-There are two principal reception rooms both with fireplaces housing gas fires, the one to the front includes a charming bay-window with French doors overlooking the garden.
+There are two principal reception rooms both with fireplaces housing gas fires, the one to the rear includes a charming bay-window with French doors overlooking the garden.
 There is access to a large kitchen which in turn gives access to an adjoining breakfast room with a glazed door again leading to the garden.
 In the hallway there is a large walk-in pantry cupboard and externally there is an integral single garage which can be accessed via the breakfast room.
 On the first floor there are five bedrooms, some have built in wardrobes, but all of which are supported by a bathroom and separate shower room.

 Externally, the property is approached from two separate driveways giving it ample parking.
 One leads to the integral garage to the right and the other drive also gives access, via a pedestrian gate, through to the rear garden.
 This is surrounded by mature fencing, original brick walls and hedging, thus affording the property a good degree of privacy.
 The gardens are a particular feature of the property and are beautifully laid out and include a wide variety of shrubs and well stocked floral borders.
 To the rear of the house, is a delightful potting shed with gardener’s toilet which could be incorporated in the main house if required.